adomiter/originVisualizations/README.md

 To modify the tooltip (the displayed metrics when hovering over a data point):
  - Choose which fields are displayed from the tooltip configuration menu.
 To change the variable mapped
- - select the three dots next to polygon fill
+ - Select the three dots next to polygon fill
- - select desired column
+ - Select desired column

 For an introduction to naviagating kepler maps please see this [link](https://docs.kepler.gl/docs/user-guides)